adosaa/task_manager/README.md

 # TaskManager Backend

-A backend app that
+A backend app for support Task management of multiple users and their requirements as a hiring test.
+This proof of concept includes:

 * JWT authentication mechanism.
-* Saving/Retrieving student's presence records and is able to generate reports of all student's presence in descending order.
+* CRUD endpoints for Task operations.
 * Documentation (<http://127.0.0.1:8000/docs/>)
 * Coverage 89%
+* [OPTIONAL] serverless deployment in AWS Lambda with Zappa.

 ## Considerations